 “We came out and had some fun,” Campbell said.
 “We tried to execute a lot of different areas of the field.”

 Campbell entered 4-for-13 in two preseason games but can start preparing for the Sept.
-13 regular-season opener with a shot of confidence.
+13 opener with a shot of confidence.

 “I was very pleased,” coach Jim Zorn said.
 “He was very much into the game.
 He was competing hard and doing the things that you want.
 We missed on a couple of long ones, but he came back and was running the show.”

-The game was a success for the offense and so-so for the defense.
+From the starters’ perspective, the game was a success for the offense and so-so for the defense.

-Once the starters left, Colt Brennan overcame an interception that was returned 99 yards for a touchdown to throw a 33-yard score to Marko Mitchell, who continued to show he belongs on the 53-man roster.
+Once the starters left, Colt Brennan overcame an interception that was returned 99 yards for a touchdown to throw a 33-yard score to Marko Mitchell, who continues to show he belongs on the 53-man roster.

 Just like last week, the Redskins marched down the field to open the game.
 Unlike last week, the Redskins actually finished the drive with a touchdown.

 Campbell was 4-for-4 for 53 yards on the possession, including completions of 21 and 14 yards to Santana Moss.
 A 23-yard pass interference call on Darius Butler in the end zone (against Malcolm Kelly) set up Marcus Mason’s 1-yard touchdown run.